VladislavGlupak/Blockchain-based-ledger-system/README.md

 ## Example of running

-Yhe user can see several blocks created and added into the chain.
+The user can see several blocks created and added into the chain.
-Also, th user can see result of verification of the blockchain (`True`).
+Also, the user can see result of verification of the blockchain (`True`).

+Step by step:

 1. Input data, select `block difficulty` and click `Add block`.